-Funded by the USDA, Joens and UA graduate students started analysing Campylobacter's infection process about 4 years ago, looking for a way to interrupt it.
-The laboratory team discovered that the pathogen first attached itself to the surface of the chick's intestines and then began to multiply.
+Funded by the U.S. Department of Agriculture, Joens and UA graduate students started analyzing Campylobacter's infection process about four years ago, looking for a way to interrupt it.
+The laboratory team, which included graduate research associate James Theoret and assistant research professor Bibiana Law, eventually discovered that the pathogen first attached itself to the surface of the chick's intestines and then began to multiply.
 Attacking the "sticking" mechanism seemed to be the key.

 Joens' preliminary figures show that 270 million Campylobacter organisms were present in non-vaccinated birds, compared with 67,000 organisms in the vaccinated birds.

 "You need at least 500 organisms to produce disease in humans," he explained.
 "The chlorine in the packinghouse chillers usually reduces numbers of bacteria by 1,000 to 100,000 organisms, so the chickens should be free of Campylobacter after processing."